dylanaubrey/iso-logger/README.md

 ## Compilation

-The `WEB_ENV` environment variable must be set when you compile your browser bundle in order to exclude Winston from the build.
+The `WEB_ENV` environment variable must be set to `'true'` when you compile your browser bundle in order to exclude Winston from the build.

 ## Usage